frosimanuel/confhe/README.md

 ### About

 🧪 This is a draft for a voting dApp designed to facilitate use Fully Homomorphic Encryption for secure voting.
-By leveraging the fhevm encrypted data types, this dApp ensures voting data integrity, privacy and process transparency.
+By leveraging the fhevm encrypted data types, this dApp ensures voting data integrity, privacy and process transparency

-⚙️ Built using React, Hardhat, Wagmi, Viem, and Typescript.
+⚙️ Built using React, Hardhat, Wagmi, Viem, and Typescript

 - **Secure and Transparent**: Ensures votes are securely recorded on the blockchain and visible for verification only after the voting process is finished.